 Benchmark Six verified that the drill hole database matched the original Actlabs assay certificates.
 This was done by manually checking 10% of the data, across the range of low, medium and high-grade data according to dysprosium values.

-No errors were found and the database is considered to be reliable and adequate for the purposes of resource estimation.
+No errors were found and RPA considers the database to be reliable and adequate for the purposes of resource estimation.

 CHECK SAMPLES